Tumbler Ridge Secondary School

-Tumbler Ridge Secondary School (or TRSS) is a public high school in Tumbler Ridge, British Columbia, Canada.
-TRSS is operated by School District 59 Peace River South and is the designated secondary school for the town's primary school.
-TRSS is a participant in the school district's International Student Study Program.
+Tumbler Ridge Secondary School (TRSS) was a public secondary school in Tumbler Ridge, British Columbia, Canada.
+TRSS was operated by School District 59 Peace River South and was the designated secondary school for the town's primary school.
+TRSS was a participant in the school district's International Student Study Program.
+For the 2025–26 school year, the school had an enrollment of 191 students from grades 7 to 12.